peteroupc/peteroupc.github.io/bernoulli.md

 >     - after running the algorithm, 1 minus the result (rather than just the result) is taken.
 >
 > - These algorithms are designed to allow the partial numerators and denominators to be calculated "on the fly".
-> - The following is an alternative way to write Algorithm 1, which better shows the inspiration because it shows how the "even parity construction" (or the two-coin algorithm) as well as the "1 &minus; _x_" construction can be used to develop rational number simulators that are as big as their continued fraction expansions, as suggested in the cited part of the Flajolet paper.
+> - The following is an alternative way to write Algorithm 1, which better shows the inspiration because it shows how the so-called "even-parity construction"[^66] (or the two-coin algorithm) as well as the "1 &minus; _x_" construction can be used to develop rational number simulators that are as big as their continued fraction expansions, as suggested in the cited part of the Flajolet paper.
 However, it only works if the size of the continued fraction expansion (here, _size_) is known in advance.
 >     1. Set _i_ to _size_.
 >     2. Create an input coin that does the following: "Return a number that is 1 with probability 1/_a_\[_size_\] or 0 otherwise".
 >     3. While _i_ is 1 or greater: